What is shigellosis?

 In day care settings

-- Add 80 milliliters (5 tablespoons) of household bleach to 4 litres of warm water (1/3 cup of bleach to a gallon of water); or
+- Add 80 milliliters (5 tablespoons) of household bleach to 4 litres of warm water (1/3 cup of bleach to a gallon of water)

 Contaminated food or water

 - Follow basic food safety precautions and drinking water treatment to help prevent the spread of shigellosis.
-For more information, see HealthLinkBC File #59a Food Safety: Easy Ways to Make Food Safe.
+For more information, see HealthLinkBC File #59a Food safety: Easy ways to make food safer

-- Right after sex, thoroughly wash your hands and any other body parts that may have touched stool such as the penis or sex toys.
-Use warm running water and soap.
+- Right after sex, thoroughly wash your hands and any other body parts or items that may have touched stool, such as the penis or sex toys.
+Use warm running water and soap

-- Wash your hands often using running water and soap.
+- Wash your hands often using warm running water and soap

 What is the treatment for shigellosis?